wimjan123/cuda11.7-gptj-training/doc/README-x86_64.md

 ## End User License Agreements

 The images are governed by the following NVIDIA End User License Agreements.
 By pulling and using the CUDA images, you accept the terms and conditions of these licenses.
 Since the images may include components licensed under open-source licenses such as GPL, the sources for these components are archived [here](https://developer.download.nvidia.com/compute/cuda/opensource/image).

-### CUDA Toolkit EULA

-To view the license for the CUDA Toolkit included in this image, click [*here*](http://docs.nvidia.com/cuda/eula/index.html)

-### cuDNN EULA
+### NVIDIA Deep learning Container License

-To view the license for the cuDNN Toolkit included in this image, click [*here*](https://docs.nvidia.com/deeplearning/sdk/cudnn-sla/index.html)
+To view the NVIDIA Deep Learning Container license, click [here](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license)

 ## Documentation